Mexican Street Corn Dip is an irresistibly creamy, cheesy crowd pleaser and super easy to whip up!

 - Preheat oven to 350 degrees F.

-- Add cream cheese, mayonnaise, sour cream, lime juice and all seasonings to a large bowl.
-Stir until combined (use a handheld mixer if desired to make it extra creamy).
+- Add Cream Cheese Mixture ingredients to a large bowl.
+Stir until combined (use a handheld mixer if desired to make it extra creamy); set aside.

-- Stir in green chilies, jalapenos (add to taste), cilantro, green onions, cheddar, 1 cup Pepper Jack cheese, and ¼ cup Cotija; set aside.
+- Stir in green chilies, jalapenos (add to taste), cilantro, green onions, cheddar, 1 cup Pepper Jack cheese, and ¼ cup Cotija.

 - Spoon mixture into an ungreased 2-qt. baking dish or 10” skillet and spread into an even layer.
 Evenly top with remaining 1 cup pepper Jack and ¼ cup Cotija cheese.